Rat meat: South America

+Both the Shipibo people of Peru and Sirionó people of Bolivia have cultural taboos against the eating of rats.

 As food for pets

 Rats are a common food item for snakes, both in the wild, and as pets.
 Adult rat snakes and ball pythons, for example, are fed a diet of mostly rats in captivity.
 Rats are readily available (live or frozen) to individual snake owners, as well as to pet shops and reptile zoos, from many suppliers.
 In Britain, the Animal Welfare Act 2006 "legally required that prey be killed before feeding unless absolutely necessary for the health of the predator."
 The rule was put into place mainly because of the pressure of the RSPCA and people who said the feeding of live animals was cruel.